 - Big Damn Heroes: If Fayt acted nicely to him during his stint on the party, Albel will be the one to save the party at the training facility.

 - Bishōnen: His gender can be quite hard to tell initially.

 - Demoted to Extra: Once he becomes an optional party member.

-- Enemy Mine -> Heel-Face Turn (at least if recruited).
+- Enemy Mine: Accompanied by a Heel–Face Turn (at least if recruited).